My Favorite (Photography) Things | Wedding & Portrait Photographer Accessories

 Waterproof Shoes

 My friend Haylie wore a pair of Crocs to a wedding she helped me second shoot, and I was in black Toms.
 As the evening went on, the ground got wet, and her shoes were fine, while mine got soaked (and if you know Toms, wet Toms don’t smell great and dry very stiff!).
-I bought a pair of black slip-on Crocs and wear them to every outdoor wedding now…you just have to rinse them out if they get muddy or dirty and they’re as good as new! ($30-50)
+I bought a pair of black slip-on Crocs and wear them to every outdoor wedding now…you just have to rinse them out if they get muddy or dirty and they’re as good as new!
+They also have a little cushion to support tired feet.

 Black Dress (with Pockets)